Skip to main content

 • specific sources/uses of funds

-AML documentation: controlling quality
+AML documentation quality control

 “In many cases, if a financial institution is understaffed and having difficulty keeping up, things start to slip, including their documentation,” Hawkins said.
 However, “You want to be able to look at an alert one month later and say, ‘I see why they cleared it.’
 A note that just says, ‘Reviewed it; nothing suspicious’ – that’s not sufficient.”